 Conveniently, such short stories can also illuminate an atmosphere of discussion, enthusiasm and confidence among your ESL students.

-And whether your aim is to paint a picture of fantasy or to bring history to life, the selection of stories below will serve up a healthy challenge for your intermediate level English learners.
+And whether your aim is to paint a picture of fantasy or to bring history to life, the selection of stories below will serve up a healthy challenge for your intermediate-level English learners.

 These particular stories are a bit more in-depth, packed with literary lightning that will fuel hearty discussions.

-5 Short Stories to Harness Discussion Among Your Intermediate ESL Students
+Intermediate Short Stories to Harness ESL Discussions

 - If you had a device like Confido, would you bury it like Henry did?